 Confidentiality

-The AER’s obligations regarding confidentiality and the disclosure of information provided to it by a TNSP are governed by the Trade Practices Act 1974, National Electricity Law (NEL) and the NER.
+The AER’s obligations regarding confidentiality and the disclosure of information provided to it by a TNSP are governed by the Competition and Consumer Act 2010, National Electricity Law (NEL) and the NER.

+Our approach to the handling of confidential information is set out in our Confidentiality Guideline.
+TNSPs submitting confidential information are requested to comply with this guideline.

 Definitions and interpretation